Restoration Shaman Healing Stat Priority — Battle for Azeroth (BfA) 8.3

 The Basics of Stats for Restoration Shaman

-This stat priority will serve you well for most situations:
+This stat priority will serve you well for healing:

 - Critical Strike

 - Haste = Mastery

 Having said that, there will be a few situations where item level upgrades will not be actual upgrades.
 Sockets are usually worth a bit more than 5 item levels, Leech on the first 2-3 pieces is worth about 10 item levels, Avoidance is worth around 5.

 When healing raids, you want to use your Mana pool flexibly to counteract deadly damage throughout a long fight.
 Thus, efficient Mana usage is paramount and Haste loses a bit of value.